-C. Mastery of theory: Students will be assigned a specific group theory and will use this theory to prepare for and facilitate a group experience for their peers.
+C. Mastery of skills and theory: Students will be given an opportunity to facilitate a group in class.
+The student leader will be assigned a specific group theory and will use this theory to prepare for and facilitate a group experience for their peers.
 The student will become the "expert" on the particular group theory and techniques.
 Each student will be assigned a date to conduct a group using the assigned theory.
 They will assume the role of a group facilitator.
-Using the main aspects of the theoretical orientation as their base, the task of the leader will be clearly communicate with group members "how they will work, "what their role is as a leader, "what the members' roles are, "what the members might expect to experience (techniques of the theory), "what they might expect to gain (goal) and "what will not happen in this particular group.
-Following a brief orientation, the facilitator will be required to conduct a group using the theory.
-The group will have, as its focus, personal exploration, growth, and enrichment and should be 30-45 minutes in duration.
-Full participation in the group is required for all students; however students will not be graded on their level of disclosure
+Using the main aspects of the theoretical orientation as their base, the task of the leader will be to clearly communicate with group members "how they will work, "what their role is as a leader, "what the members' roles are, "what the members might expect to experience (techniques of the theory), "what they might expect to gain (goal) and "what will not happen in this particular group.
+Following this brief orientation, the facilitator will be required to conduct a group using the theory and selected techniques.
+The group will have, as its focus, personal exploration, growth, and enrichment and should be approximately 45 minutes in duration.
+Full participation in the group is required for all students; however students will not be graded on their level of disclosure.